Genetics Graduate Program Training

 The Genetics Program provides a strong and well-balanced graduate study and research training for two types of Masters degrees (thesis and non-thesis) and a Ph.D. degree.

-The Ph.D. and Master of Science in Genetics are research degrees.
-Students in these degree programs participate in three five-week rotations with faculty members working in diverse areas.
+The Ph.D. in Genetics is research degree.
+Most students in this program participate in three five-week rotations with faculty members working in diverse areas.
 These laboratory rotations provide students the opportunity to experience different types of research and faculty mentoring styles.
-Students are expected to select a faculty mentor and begin working on their research project(s) in their second semester of their first year.
-A preliminary examination is given following the fourth semester of the program.
+After rotations are complete, students are expected to select a faculty mentor and begin working on their research project(s) in their second semester of their first year.
+If a student identifies a faculty advisor willing to sponsor them prior to application, they may enter a lab directly in their first semester without rotations.
+Once their lab and research project have been selected, students participate in a preliminary examination, typically within their third year of study.
 Successful completion of this examination qualifies the student for candidacy for their degree.
 Students are also required to complete two semesters of supervised teaching experience.
-Ph.D. students generally complete their program within 5 years, and Master’s students within 3.
+Ph.D. students generally complete their program within 5 years.

 Non-Thesis MR Degree